 In this tough economy, a lot of people could benefit from an extra couple hundred bucks a month from selling a little iPhone app they wrote in their spare time.

 We’re studying how to best teach people how to program and do iOS development.
 How many of our followers know iOS dev?
 How did you learn it?
 What do you think is the best way to learn it?
 How many WANT to learn it?
 How many want to learn it, have tried, got frustrated and decided it probably wasn’t worth it?
-How many haven’t even thought about it, but if an interesting way to learn it was presented, you’d consider it?1 year ago adam
+How many haven’t even thought about it, but if an interesting way to learn it was presented, you’d consider it?2 years ago adam

 If you would like to see templates in the next version of Calvetica, speak up on twitter.

 Templates are kind of like having a list of events you can copy and change to create new events from.

 We’ve had a few people beg for them, but we’re just not sure what percentage of our users would use them ever.
 We don’t want to add things that 90% of our users NEVER use.2 years ago adam